This Neo Financial vs Koho comparison takes a look at how the 2 financial technology companies stack up against themselves.

 Neo Financial also beats KOHO hands down on cashback rate.
 The standard Neo credit card offers 5% average cash back on purchases at partner stores and 1% at non-partner stores.

-On the other hand, the KOHO prepaid Mastercard offers an average of 0.5% for all purchases.
+On the other hand, the KOHO prepaid Mastercard offers an average of 1% on select purchases.

-While you can earn up to 2% with the Neo premium Mastercard this is only limited to groceries, transportation and restaurant spending.
+While you can earn up to 2% regular cashback with the KOHO premium Mastercard this is only limited to groceries transportation, food and drink spending.

 This is very low when compared with Neo credit card cashback structure.